“Did I ever tell you the definition of insanity”

 Yada-yada-yada, Valve silently started floating around Beta keys for Dota 2 of which I was a recipient.
 Ever since, I have clocked about 550 hours in Dota 2 (source: Steam).
 Never have I given that much time to ANY game.
 And I know people who’ve hit 2400 hours total.
 You know what that means?
 Thats a full hundred days of non-stop Dota 2.
 Just knock off 200 days from your life!
 Yes, unadulterated insanity, ready to be served.

 And whats more, Valve decided they’d charge a whopping sum of INR 0 (that equals to $0) for the game.
 And before you say anything, no, this is not like them other so called free-to-play games.
-This is a genuine F2P game, where every gameplay mechanic is available to everyone for free.
+This is a genuine F2P game, where every gameplay mechanic is available to everyone for free, nothing is held back.
 The purchases are only aesthetic.
 Like I said before, Valve had a vision with Dota 2.
-And making if entirely F2P amplifies that vision and gives Dota 2 the an intangible scope.
+And making if entirely F2P amplifies that vision and gives Dota 2 an intangible scope.
 Valve wanted to make this a pure e-sport.
 Challenging, deep, skillful, competitive, team focused, and most importantly, accessible to all, just like any other sport.
 Yes, Dota 2 is a sport.
 Try Youtubing some Dota 2 tournaments, you’ll see spectators in thousands cheering for the team they support.
-This is the only ‘watched’ computer game.
-Pro-teams now have fan followings all over the world, and are like untouchable celebrities in their respective circles.
+Pro-teams now have fan followings all over the world, making millions of dollars, and are like untouchable celebrities in their respective circles.
 Amazing!

-There are 102 heroes in Dota 2, not the complete roster from DotA, but has Valve promised to add them to their lineup soon.
+There are 102 heroes in Dota 2 (at the time of review), not the complete roster from DotA, but has Valve promised to add them to their lineup soon.
 A Dota 2 match always has five players on each of the two sides, not one less, not one more.
 The aim of each team is to destroy the Ancient of the other team.
 The Ancient lies deep in the base of the team, protected by towers.
 The map has three 3 lanes, in Dota language, called ‘top’, ‘bot’ and ‘mid’.
 Players must progress through these lanes, fighting enemy AI ‘creeps’ and opposing heroes, to reach the ancient.

 Easier said than done, this is not as straight forward as it sounds like.
 Each hero has a set of four unique abilities, that can be triggered by using the Q, W, E and R keys.
 The key to your success in a match is how effectively you use these abilities, coupled with your teammates’ abilities.
 There are subtle permutations to every move, Dota 2 is a difficult game to master.
 “Impossible” might be the move accurate term.